hagesake/fm_results-summary-component/README.md

 may seem bloated and full of classes names but the use of utility classes remove the pain of struggling with how we name our classes to apply styles to HTML tags.
 Another advantage I've noticed is the fast prototyping capabilities that Tailwindcss utility classes allow.

-Need to highlight that previous knowledge and experience with just plain and regular CSS is a must when talking about applying styles with Tailwindcss.
+Need to highlight that previous knowledge and experience with just plain and regular CSS is a must have when talking about applying styles with Tailwindcss.
 Using the framework with no prior experience with CSS properties for styling and layouts is like trying to pilot a starship but with no equipment, no crew and no starship.

 ### Continued development